csc-training/elements-of-hpc/running-supercomputer/operating_systems.md

 version of Linux or Unix.

-**Supercomputers** are focused on performing intensive number crunching, mainly for scientific purpose for a large number of users.
+**Supercomputers** are focused on performing intensive number crunching, mainly for scientific purposes for a large number of users.
 For a couple of years all supercomputers which are making it to TOP500 have been using Linux.